elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/error-handling-with-promises.md

 Source: <https://javascript.info/promise-error-handling>

-**Question: What is an implicit try…catch in relation to promises in JavaScript?**
+### What is an implicit try…catch in relation to promises in JavaScript?

 **Interview Answer:** The code of a promise executor and promise handlers has an "invisible try..catch" around it.
 If an exception happens, it gets caught and treated as a rejection.
 This happens not only in the executor function, but in its handlers as well.
 If we throw inside a .then handler, that means a rejected promise, so the control jumps to the nearest error handler.
 This happens for all errors, not just those caused by the throw statement including programming errors.